jbellogo/Notes/content/index.md

 ---
-title: Juan's Notes
+title: Hi there, I'm Juan 👋
 ---

->  “**If I have seen further it is by standing on the shoulders of Giants**
-> --- Isaac Newton
+## These are my notes

 >“When I was young, math was like a faraway land surrounded by giant walls that I could not climb...
 I dreamed of becoming a poet to express the inexpressible.
 I eventually learned that mathematics is a way of doing that.”
+>
---- June Huh
+> --- June Huh, 2022 Fields Medalist.

+I’m a **Mathematics** graduate from the University of Waterloo, passionate about tackling challenging problems at the intersection of **software and mathematics**.

 These Computational Math notes are primarily compiled from my coursework at the University of Waterloo.

+> [!note] Note on Notes
-I’m currently transcribing my old notes from .tex format.
-Since this involves revisiting and reorganizing topics, the notes currently focus on [[Probability Theory]], [[Game Theory]], [[Statistics]], [[Options]].
-However, the goal is to use Obsidian to consolidate all my math notes, which will continue to grow over time.
+> I'm transcribing my old notes from .tex format, revisiting and reorganizing topics as I go.
+The notes are currently incomplete and primarily focus on [[Probability Theory]], [[Statistics]], and [[Options]].
+However, my goal is to consolidate all my math notes in Obsidian, which will continue to grow over time.

 # Current Focus